Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Sign up for autopay

-Some lenders offer a 0.25% rate discount if you sign up to have payments automatically debited from your account.
-This rate can be on top of your other relationship discounts if you use autopay for a loan from your current bank.
+Some lenders offer a 0.25% or more rate discount if you sign up to have payments automatically debited from your account.
+This rate could be on top of other relationship discounts if you use autopay for a loan from your current bank.

 Look for low-rate guarantees